 ISCC is working to harmonise new or emerging sustainability requirements – modular add-ons allow perfect fit

-ISCC complies with the Renewable Energy Directive (RED) and the Fuel Quality Directive (FQD) of the European Commission.
-Since 2011, the Renewable Energy Directive (RED) and Fuel Quality Directive (FQD) build the legal framework for the implementation of renewable energy targets for the transport sector in the European Union.
+ISCC is recognized by the European Commission to be compliant with the Renewable Energy Directive (recast) (RED II).
+Since 2011, the Renewable Energy Directive provides the legal framework for the implementation of renewable energy targets in the European Union.

 ISCC is in compliance with the Liquid Fuel Supply Regulation of Queensland.
 The Liquid Fuel Supply Regulation 2016 sets sustainability criteria for biofuels sold under Queensland’s biofuels mandate.